 The Takeaway: Always monitor and respond to your reviews – both good and bad – and focus on getting natural unsolicited reviews.
 Also, add first-party reviews to your website.

 SEO is all about providing a positive content experience across all devices and platforms to help end-users satisfy their information need.

 Always focus on adding unique quality content catered to individual locations.
 This hyper-local content can help improve visibility among potential customers located nearby.

 Also, be sure to include hyper-local terms in your on-page optimization strategy.
 This includes headings, titles, metadata, image alt text, and text.

 This will build up trust from an end-user perspective and also help you get great reviews.

-Demonstrating that you’re taking the right precautions can actually help sell more products and services when customers come to pick up food or shop in the store.
+Demonstrating that taking the right precautions can help sell more products and services when customers come to pick up food or shop in the store.

-Download the Google My Business app and turn on messaging as a way to help your customers reach you.
+Download the Google Business Profile app and turn on messaging as a way to help your customers reach you.

 If you are not available by phone or it is after business hours, messaging can help customers get the support they need.

 Bonus Tip: Draft an automatic welcome message to let customers know your business status.